 - Successfully pass a criminal background check

 - Be available by phone to respond to calls and accompaniments when scheduled

-What kind of support will I receive from RCIS staff?
+- What kind of support will I receive from RCIS staff?

-What kind of time commitment can I expect?
+- What kind of time commitment can I expect?

 Volunteers are asked to make a one-year commitment to RCIS.
 A minimum of 4 shifts a month is required.
 Volunteers sign up for shifts at the beginning of each month and have the opportunity to add additional shifts throughout the month.
 There are various shifts offered and the majority of available shifts are outside of typical office hours, on weekends, overnight, and on holidays.
 Helpline calls can vary in time but typically do not exceed an hour.
 Hospital accompaniments can be longer than helpline calls; however, at the moment we are only providing virtual hospital accompaniments.